 Now, though, reading Ripatrazone’s words, I wonder if it was that odd mental space … between the organic and the planned that running creates in me that allowed me to stop writing.

 The only way I can explain this is to tell the story behind the pictures in today’s post, which I took on a short, gentle run in late July, after a particularly torrid day at work.
-I’d got home just in time to change into my running clothes and make it onto the beach before the sun set.
-Once there, I ran in a northwesterly direction, with the sun ahead of me rather than at my back.
+I made it onto the beach before the sun set.
+Once there, I ran with the sun ahead of me rather than at my back.
 And at the halfway point, at the breakwater, I stopped.

 I took these photos, and I breathed in, and I felt the lowering sun on my skin, and I felt everything inside of me, finally, stop.

 This, I think, is what running does for me: it allows me to stop.
 It brings me into a kind of stillness I don’t feel at any other time.
 Running, stopping, finding stillness: to say that these things are intimately connected with each other seems a contradiction in terms.
 But perhaps it’s not, because something shifted inside of me when I took up running again last year: I felt it almost immediately.
 That shift was what allowed me to stop writing, which was something — I see now — I had to do, in order to move forward in my life: and to move forward, also, in my writing (again, that contradiction in terms).